Rainer Varis

 https://yle.fi/aihe/artikkeli/2012/01/27/budo-lajit-taiteen-ja-taistelun-tasapaino.

-Koichi Tohei's Aikido seminar in Heidelberg in 1987.
-Photos by Rainer Varis.
+Photos from Koichi Tohei's Aikido seminar in Heidelberg in 1987 taken by Rainer Varis:

 https://www.flickr.com/photos/michido/albums/72157719636260511/